Security

 SS1: Safely clone an untrusted repo

-Suppose that an unfamiliar remote Git repository contains malicious files, which includes malicious config files such as .gitattributes, .gitignore, and Git hook scripts.
-The following operations are expected to be safe:
+Suppose that an unfamiliar remote Git repository contains malicious files, which includes malicious config files such as .gitattributes

-• Using git clone to clone the remote repo.
+to clone the remote repo. - Using

-• Using git checkout to checkout files.
+to checkout files. - Using

-• Using git commit to commit modifications of local files.
+to commit modifications of local files.

 Sparo introduces additional config files such as <profile-name>.json.
 Parsing of these config files must also treat the inputs as potentially malicious, and provide the same guarantees.